 There are no sorries left, no water fetched,

 these hills I’ll plummet, still contrite, or limp,

 or lying all the way.
 The debt remains,

 a debt these limbs will leave unpaid again.

 Instead, attrition tenders credit’s claims,

 in tendon and in spid’ring bones, the wrist,

-in fingers’ sins, the fungal sex of dirt,
+in fingers’ sins, the noiseless sex of dirt,

 or cartilage.
 You owe me for my sweat,